-Dell PowerEdge C-Series and Cisco UCS E-Series compete in the server market.
-Dell PowerEdge C-Series seems to have the upper hand in virtualization flexibility and remote management, while Cisco UCS E-Series excels in network provisioning and integration with networking tools.
+Dell PowerEdge C-Series and Cisco UCS E-Series servers compete in the server market segment, focusing on different user needs.
+Dell PowerEdge C-Series has the upper hand in compute power, management, and virtualization capabilities, while Cisco UCS E-Series stands out in disaster recovery management and integration.

 | Product | Mindshare (%) |